michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0111.md

 - n: a solemn statement made under oath
 - n: an assertion offering firsthand authentication of a fact
 ### Family
+- testimony: testimonial, testimonies+
+- testifier: testifiers
-testimony: testimonial, testimonies+;testifier: testifiers;testify: testified, testifier, testifies, testifying, testimony;testimonial: testimonials
+- testify: testified, testifier, testifies, testifying, testimony
+- testimonial: testimonials
 ### Examples
 - The judge heard about seven hours of testimony in the hearing, which was closed to the public and the media.
 - His broken-down teeth seemed to bear testimony to years of neglect.